This was written by AI

 3sudo usermod -aG render $USER

-1. Device Access: Both /dev/kfd (kernel fusion driver) and /dev/dri (direct rendering infrastructure) need to be mounted in the container
+1. Device access: Both /dev/kfd (kernel fusion driver) and /dev/dri (direct rendering infrastructure) need to be mounted in the container

-2. Group Permissions: The container needs to be in both the render (105) and video (44) groups
+2. Group permissions: The container needs to be in both the render (105) and video (44) groups

-3. The Magic Incantation: For the RX 6700 XT (RDNA2/Navi 22 architecture), you need this environment variable: HSA_OVERRIDE_GFX_VERSION=10.3.0
+3. GFX version override: For the RX 6700 XT (RDNA2/Navi 22 architecture), you need HSA_OVERRIDE_GFX_VERSION=10.3.0.
+Without this, ROCm won't recognize the GPU.
+It's not well documented.

 1GPU detected: AMD Radeon RX 6700 XT (gfx1031)